The gist: When you’re pulled over, follow these steps to keep yourself safe and avoid trouble with the police.

 Most of the time, that’s how it goes.
 But when it doesn’t, don’t be afraid to assert your rights.

-As a Smart Riskologist, it’s up to you to decide when and when not to use the different tactics described in this article.
+It’s up to you to decide when and when not to use the different tactics described in this article.

 For best results, you should always follow the three cardinal rules: